rileysvensson-3/RileySvensson_DataScience/README.md

-# RileySvensson_DataScience
+# Welcome to my Data Science Portfolio!

-I am Riley Svensson, a data scientist with a master's degree in business analytics.
-This repository is a collection of my work in data science across many domains.
+I am Riley Svensson, a data scientist with a master's degree in business analytics from Cal Poly's Orfalea College of Business.
+This repository is a collection of my work in data science across many domains, which additionally showcases my undergraduate experience in business and statistics.

 ## Contact